 In the midst of the cruel and bitter winter of 1879, a baby boy was born in a grizzly bear's cave high in the mountains.
 The child grew strong in the harsh conditions and when the resident grizzly awoke, a terrible battle ensued between the two; the courageous boy fighting for his life, and the ravenous bear for his dinner.

 A Music Video of Fernie's Legends - The Griz & The Ghostrider

-Local's share their insight on Fernie's local legend - the Griz?
+Fernie Locals share their insight on the of legend of the Griz?

 The next day, the townspeople went into the mountains to try to discover the source of all the noise from the previous night and looked high and low for signs of a struggle.
 One of the men thought he saw a little boy wearing a bear coat and hat nimbly leaping from rock to rock, high up on the lofty peaks.
 His friends laughed at him and the incident was soon forgotten.

 Many years later, a group of intrepid ski tourers were bootpacking on the peaks of the Lizard Range in the midst of a heavy snowstorm.
 When they stopped for breath, one of the men glanced up at the peak they were climbing.
 There on the very summit, stood a fantastic sight.
 A man with shoulders six feet wide, carrying a musket eight feet long.
 The bulk of the man's estimated 300 pounds was made to look even more awesome by the bristly, grizzly coat he wore.
 A bearskin hat was pulled down shadowing his eyes.
 As the skiers watched, the man aimed his giant musket into the clouds and fired, causing blankets of snow to fall from the sky above.
 This delighted the skiers who loved that special brand of powder snow.